Corndel/AI6-Workshop-1-PDE/model_card.md

-# Model Card: QuickLoan Credit Scoring Model
+# Model Card: QuickLoan Credit Scoring Model (L6 ML/AI Engineering)

-This model card provides information about the machine learning model developed for the fictional "QuickLoan" company as part of the AI6-Workshop-1-PDE.
+This model card provides information about the machine learning model developed for the fictional "QuickLoan" company as part of Corndel AI6 Workshop 1.

 ## Model Details